 Some products that may interact with baking soda include aspirin and other salicylates, barbiturates, calcium supplements, corticosteroids, medications with a special coating to protect the stomach, lithium, quinidine, and diuretics.

-Sodium carbonate is highly alkalizing substance that when used correctly has been shown to help kidney, urinary and digestive health concerns.
-Even if you’re not interested in internal or topical baking soda uses, I highly recommend it as one of the best things to have around your home for some really effective yet non toxic cleaning.
+- Sodium carbonate is highly alkalizing substance that when used correctly has been shown to help kidney, urinary and digestive health concerns.
+Even if you’re not interested in internal or topical baking soda uses, it’s one of the best things to have around your home for some really effective yet non toxic cleaning.